San Francisco Green Building – The Exploratorium

 San Francisco Green Building – Exploratorium Case Study

 Being an environmental inspector at Healthy Building Science it’s not surprising that I have an interest in buildings, science and the environment.
-So as I watched the sunrise from the rooftop of the Exploratorium for the first time during one of my moonlighting shifts as an Exploratorium special events technician, it’s no surprise that I was taken by the size, symmetry and beauty of the Exploratorium’s photovoltaic array.
+As I watched the sunrise from the rooftop of the Exploratorium during one of my moonlighting shifts as an Exploratorium special events technician, it’s no surprise that I was taken by the size, symmetry and beauty of the Exploratorium’s photovoltaic array.
 I later learned that the array is only one part of the sustainability system the Exploratorium put in place when it moved to its new location.
 This is a case study in San Francisco Green Building.

 In April, 2013 the Exploratorium, founded by Frank Oppenheimer and opened in San Francisco’s Palace of the Fine Arts in 1969, moved to its new location at Pier 15 on the Embarcadero.
 With the move came new opportunities to transform the museum into a living experiment in green building and sustainability.

 Perhaps the first green decision made by the Exploratorium was to build at Piers 15 & 17.
 Both piers were run down but maintained some of their original architectural integrity, both design-wise and in strength.
 Instead of demolishing the old piers completely and building new from the ground up, the Exploratorium chose to use as much of the existing structures as feasible while meeting current standards for seismic codes and converting where necessary to meet the Exploratorium’s own goals of zero net power consumption and sustainability.